Tonadeleon/Regression-Projects/README.md

+******Click on the link at the top of each .md file to see the Rendered HTML Version of each analysis.******

-This is a compilation of my most recent works with regression models.
+This is a compilation of my most recent works with regression models. <br>

-Each folder has one .md File which are the ones that will allow you to glimpse at my analyses.
+Each folder has one .md File which.
+These ones will allow you to glimpse at my analyses.
 The rendering is not that good (Looks funky).

-That's why I ******Highly Recommend clicling on the link at the top of each .md file to see the Rendered HTML Version****** for a better experience.
+That's why you should check out their rendered versions (Link on each file).

 Here is a summary of each one of the analyses posted in this repo: